samee99/AI_bootcamp/README.md

 # AI LLM Agent System

 The AI LLM Agent System is a comprehensive system designed to automate various aspects of a learning bootcamp, including content delivery, interaction, assignments, and feedback.
 This system leverages the power of AI and machine learning to provide personalized, efficient, and effective learning experiences.
+This project is a work in progress and much of the functionality still needs to be developed.

 ## Table of Contents
 - [Getting Started](#getting-started)